 State of National Emergency extendedCivil Defence

-The initial declaration was made on March 25, and the seven-day declaration can be extended as many times as necessary.
-It does not change the COVID-19 Alert Levels or affect the decision to move to Alert Level 3.
+The initial declaration on March 25 lasted seven days and can be extended as many times as necessary.

-“The powers activated by the State of National Emergency enable critical work to be carried out during this time including managing roads, traffic and public places; providing first aid, food, shelter and accommodation.
+“This includes ensuring our civil defence emergency management workers can carry out critical work during this time including managing roads, traffic and public places, issuing first aid, and providing food, shelter and accommodation.

 “But this global pandemic has also called on every New Zealander to make sacrifices in their daily lives and we thank them for that,” Peeni Henare said.